A contract is a legally enforceable agreement made between two or more people. It exists when one party makes an offer and the other party accepts it.

-Up to 1 January 2011, consumers had some protection against unfair contracts in unconscionable conduct laws and misleading or deceptive conduct laws.
+Up to 1 January 2011, consumers had some protection against unfair contracts under the laws that dealt with unconscionable conduct and with misleading or deceptive conduct.

-Since 1 January 2011, the Australian Consumer Law ("ACL") has provided more consumer protection by giving Courts the power to find that a term of a standard form consumer contract is unfair.
+But since 1 January 2011, the Australian Consumer Law ("ACL") has provided more consumer protection by giving Courts the power to find that a term of a 'standard form consumer contract' is unfair.
 If a term is found to be unfair, it will be void, which means that it is no longer enforceable.

 - Consumer contracts are defined as contracts for the supply of goods or services, or the sale or grant of an interest in land, for personal, domestic or household use or consumption.

-- There is no definition of standard form contract, but these will usually be contracts that are used in high volume situations where the terms for each consumer are going to be fairly similar.
+- There's no definition of standard form consumer contract, but these will usually be contracts that are used in high volume situations where the terms for each consumer are going to be fairly similar.
 For example, gym memberships, mobile phone plans, motor vehicle sales or hire, home building, water, gas and electricity supplies, credit cards, flights, and concert ticketing.

 Who decides if a contract is a standard form contract?

-If a consumer says that a contract is a standard form contract, there is a presumption that the contract is a standard form contract unless the business can prove otherwise.
+If a consumer says that a contract is a standard form contract, there's a presumption that the contract is a standard form contract unless the business can prove otherwise.
 A court will consider the following matters:

 - Whether one of the parties has all or most of the bargaining power.